aigents/aigents-java-nlp/README.md

     java org.aigents.nlp.sat.Generator dict_30C_2018-12-31_0006.4.0.dict poc_english.txt

 The script above will create a `Dictionary` object given the dictionary path specified in the first argument (`dict_30C_2018-12-31_0006.4.0.dict` in the line above) and will then load, tokenize, and output the sentences given in the file with the path specified the second argument (`poc_english.txt` in the line above).

+2) Run

+    cd src
+    javac org/aigents/nlp/lg/*.java
+    javac org/aigents/nlp/sat/*.java
+    java org.aigents.nlp.sat.Generator dict_30C_2018-12-31_0006.4.0.dict food Cake a is now

+The script above will create a `Dictionary` object given the dictionary path specified in the first argument (`dict_30C_2018-12-31_0006.4.0.dict` in the line above) and will then generate a grammatically valid sentence from the words given in the subsequent arguments (`food`, `Cake`, `a`, `is`, and `now` in the line above).

 To test `SATSolver.java`, run